-A. There are a lot of people who likes Virtua Fighters at SEGA.
+A. There are a lot of people who like Virtua Fighters at SEGA.
 I started working on Virtua Fighters 4 as a designer and everyone I know at the company has a similar desire to play a new Virtua Fighter game, so it was often that people from different departments would come looking to me like, “when we are making a new Virtua Fighter game?”

-That said, the production team members for the game mostly come from the production team of the former game, so everyone working on the project has strong love for the series.
+That said, the production team members for the game mostly come from the production team of the former game, so everyone working on the project has a strong love for the series.

 The game’s upgraded graphics makes learning to play simple

 A. Virtua Fighter esports is based on 2010’s Virtua Fighter 5 Final Showdown with renewed graphics.
-We completely reproduced the battle system, the Character types, and fighter’s performance mechanics.
+We completely reproduced the battle system, the Character types, and the fighter’s performance mechanics.

 The reason we chose this game was, essentially, 2010’s Virtua Fighter 5 Final Showdown had a remarkably high skill ceiling and a very delicate balance system.
 We are not changing mechanics in Virtua Fighter esports because, even if we changed a little part the balance of this game will be out of whack.